 Deacon Hill Land Purchase Appeal

-Can you help us secure the next piece of the jigsaw for a wilder Winchester?
+We did it!
+Thank you for helping us secure the next piece of the jigsaw for a wilder Winchester

-Where the Duke of Burgundy butterfly is not only protected but helped to flourish and recolonise nearby areas where it is currently missing.
-Other wildlife and farmland birds who use the site will benefit from improved habitat management, such as yellowhammer, whitethroat, and small mammals such as voles and field mice.
-Together we can add this landscape to our vital network for nature, to create a wilder Winchester and help the area to become a beautiful gateway to the South Downs National Park.
+Other wildlife and farmland birds which use the site will also benefit from this management.
+These include bird species such as yellowhammer and whitethroat (which we already know are using the site), and small mammals such as voles and field mice.
+Together we can add this landscape to our vital network for nature, to create a wilder Winchester and help the area to become a beautiful natural gateway to the South Downs National Park.

-Together we can purchase this land for wildlife, most notably the Duke of Burgundy butterfly.
+Together we have successfully purchased this land for wildlife, most notably the Duke of Burgundy butterfly.